openshift/aws-load-balancer-operator/docs/prerequisites.md

         - [Private subnets](#private-subnets)

 ## IAM Role for STS clusters
-An additional IAM Role is needed for the operator to be successfully installed in STS clusters.
-This is needed to interact with subnets and VPCs.
+An additional IAM Role is needed for the operator to be [successfully installed in STS clusters](install.md#operator-installation-on-sts-cluster).
+It is needed to interact with subnets and VPCs.
 The operator will generate a `CredentialsRequest` with this role to self bootstrap with AWS credentials.

-There are two options for creating the IAM role:
+There are two options for creating the operator's IAM role:
-- Using a pre-defined `CredentialsRequest`.
+1. Using [`ccoctl`](https://docs.openshift.com/container-platform/latest/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-ccoctl-configuring_cco-mode-sts) and a pre-defined `CredentialsRequest`.
-- Using pre-defined AWS manifests.
+2. Using AWS CLI and pre-defined AWS manifests.

-For handling `CredentialsRequests`, the cloud credential operator utility, [`ccoctl`](https://docs.openshift.com/container-platform/latest/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-ccoctl-configuring_cco-mode-sts), can be utilized.
-If you prefer not to use `ccoctl`, or your system doesn't support it, the AWS CLI can be an alternative.
+If your system doesn't support `ccoctl`, the second option is the only available choice.

 ### Option 1.
 Using `ccoctl`
+The operator's `CredentialsRequest` is maintained in [hack/operator-credentials-request.yaml](../hack/operator-credentials-request.yaml) file of this repository.

 1. [Extract and prepare the `ccoctl` binary](https://docs.openshift.com/container-platform/4.13/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-ccoctl-configuring_cco-mode-sts)

 2. Use the `ccoctl` tool to create a IAM role from the operator's `CredentialsRequest`:

     ```bash
-   $ curl --create-dirs -o <path-to-credrequests-dir>/cr.yaml https://raw.githubusercontent.com/openshift/aws-load-balancer-operator/main/hack/operator-credentials-request.yaml
+   $ curl --create-dirs -o <credrequests-dir>/operator.yaml https://raw.githubusercontent.com/openshift/aws-load-balancer-operator/main/hack/operator-credentials-request.yaml
    $ CCOCTL_OUTPUT=$(mktemp)
-   $ ccoctl aws create-iam-roles \
-        --name <name> --region=<aws_region> \
-        --credentials-requests-dir=<path-to-credrequests-dir> \
+   $ ROLENAME=<name>
-        --identity-provider-arn <oidc-arn> 2>&1 | tee "${CCOCTL_OUTPUT}"
+   $ ccoctl aws create-iam-roles --name ${ROLENAME:0:12} --region=<aws_region> --credentials-requests-dir=<credrequests-dir> --identity-provider-arn <oidc-arn> 2>&1 | tee "${CCOCTL_OUTPUT}"

     2023/09/12 11:38:57 Role arn:aws:iam::777777777777:role/<name>-aws-load-balancer-operator-aws-load-balancer-operator created
     2023/09/12 11:38:57 Saved credentials configuration to: /home/user/<credrequests-dir>/manifests/aws-load-balancer-operator-aws-load-balancer-operator-credentials.yaml